-For over 20 years, the award-winning Diploma Centre has been providing part-time postgraduate courses specifically designed for solicitors, with a selection of its courses tailored for in-house lawyers.
-The Diploma Centre offers a range of certificate and diplomas courses, two LLM programmes, and a Professional Doctorate in Law.
+For over 20 years, the Diploma Centre has been providing part-time postgraduate courses specifically designed for solicitors, with a selection of its courses tailored for in-house lawyers.
 It has a loyal, highly knowledgeable faculty of lecturers who draw on years of practical experience in the delivery of course content.
 Their expertise, combined with a unique blended-learning model, allows the Diploma Centre to constantly deliver top-quality courses in a way that suits busy professionals.

 The Diploma Centre's supportive student-centred model ensures that the needs of course participants remain the focus of its approach.
-In addition to the courses, it offers an annual CPD bonus conference, meaning that Diploma Centre course participants are able to satisfy their annual CPD requirements.
-The delivery of courses offers maximum flexibility and is designed with busy working professionals in mind.
-All sessions are recorded and available to view on demand.
+In addition to the courses, it offers an annual CPD bonus conference, meaning that course participants are able to satisfy their annual CPD requirements.